usmanmohammed/dotnet-spark/README.md

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
-Any contribution is welcomed.
+Contributions are highly welcomed.

 ## License